Apple Filing Protocol: History

 AFP 3.0 was introduced in Mac OS X Server 10.0.3, and was used through Mac OS X Server 10.1.5.
 It was the first version to use the UNIX-style POSIX permissions model and Unicode UTF-8 file name encodings.
 Version 3.0 supported a maximum share point and file size of two terabytes, the maximum file size and volume size for Mac OS X until version 10.2.
 (Note that the maximum file size changed from version 2.2, described above.)
 Before AFP 3.0, 31 bytes was the maximum length of a filename sent over AFP.

 AFP 3.1 was introduced in Mac OS X Server version 10.2.
 Notable changes included support for Kerberos authentication, automatic client reconnect, NFS resharing, and secure AFP connections via Secure Shell (SSH).
 The maximum share point and file size increased to 8 terabytes with Mac OS X Server 10.2, and then to 16 terabytes with Mac OS X Server 10.3.

 AFP 3.2 adds support for Access Control Lists and extended attributes in Mac OS X Server 10.4.
 Maximum share point size is at least 16 terabytes, although Apple has not published a limits document for Mac OS X Server 10.4.
 Apple implemented AFP 3.2 support in their AirPort Time Capsule wireless router device.

 AFP 3.2+ was introduced in Mac OS X Leopard and adds case sensitivity support and improves support for Time Machine (synchronization, lock stealing, and sleep notifications).

 AFP 3.3 mandates support for Replay Cache functionality (required for Time Machine).

 AFP 3.4, introduced in OS X Mountain Lion, includes a minor change in the mapping of POSIX errors to AFP errors.

 See Apple's Developer documentation on AFP Version Differences.

-macOS Tahoe will be the last version of macOS to support AFP, with support being dropped in macOS 27.
-Time Machine backups using AirPort Time Capsule routers will no longer function.
+macOS Golden Gate dropped support for AFP; this means that Time Machine backups to AirPort Time Capsule routers no longer function with Golden Gate clients.